Drod86/My_Portfolio/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 Hello Microverse <a name="about-project"></a>
+# 📖 Developer Portfolio <a name="about-project"></a>

-**Hello Microverse** is a demonstration of my mastery of the tools and best practices required to create, initialize, contribute to and submit Microverse projects.
+My **Developer Portfolio** showcases my development projects, highlights my skills as a developer and assists interested parties to learn more about me and contact me regarding future opportunities.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-1. HTML
+- HTML
-2. CSS
+- CSS

 <details>
   <summary>Client</summary>